Reformatory district

 Preserve the past for the future

-by Barleyboo2, almost 2 years ago
+by Barleyboo2, over 2 years ago

 I came across the reformatory lands as a place to walk but I've come to learn so much about the history of Guelph and Ontario including Indigenous history, the history of approaches to crime and rehabilitation, ties to the Ontario Agricultural College, and the role of the Reformatory in responding to the Great Wars; all this from walking the property and researching what I saw.
 Let's keep this land that is so rich in natural and social history as a place of both learning and rejuvenation.